Postcards From The Future

 The increased use of clean energy has seen a reduction in respiratory problems, while better insulated homes and workplaces, combined with more efficient locally generated power, has seen a reduction in energy bills.
 There has also been a rise in the number of new jobs created locally in energy installation and maintenance.

-Actions really began to galvanise from the early 2020s, after widespread acceptance of the dire findings in reports in 2019 from UN agencies
+Actions really began to galvanise from the early 2020s, after widespread acceptance of the dire findings in reports in 2019 from UN agencies, such as the

 As well as helping to manage the risk of flooding and improve air, soil and water quality, these trees provide great benefits for residents' mental and physical well-being.
 The extensive woodlands have become popular visitor attractions, with many facilities and infrastructure that help make it easier for people to re-connect with nature.
-In this regard several organisations, such as the Woodland Trust and the Yorkshire Dales Millennium Trust, have invested much effort, and the forest school movement has really come into its own too.
+Several organisations, such as the Woodland Trust and the Yorkshire Dales Millennium Trust, have invested much effort, and the forest school movement has really come into its own too.

-Re-wilding has taken place with the creation of new wildlife habitats, and species, flora and fauna, long extinct regionally, have been re-introduced.
+Nature recovery has taken place with the creation of new wildlife habitats, and species, flora and fauna, long extinct regionally, have been re-introduced.
 This has not only helped bring back a healthy environment, but the re-introduction of species also now draws visitors.
+The benefits to people are being felt in our towns and communities from the increase in urban green spaces and green infrastructure that are the norm for both existing built environment and new developments.

 Timber markets have grown considerably as the use of wood - a renewable resource - has seen an upsurge in use across building and energy sectors.
 This has in turn led to significant job creation, in local communities such as Summerbridge and Flaxby, where sustainable raw materials and building components are produced.